naston70/jeremys-it-lab/35.Extended.ACLs/other-sources/odom/extended.acls.md

 |deny ip host 1.1.1.1 host 2.2.2.2| packets from 1.1 to 2.2 regardless of head|
 |deny udp 1.1.1.0 0.0.0.255 any   | packets with UDP header following IP head |

-**In an extended ACL access-list command, all the mactch parameters must match the packet for the packet to match the command**
+**In an extended ACL access-list command, all the match parameters must match the packet for the packet to match the command**

 #### Matching TCP and UDP Port Numbers